belu/microquark/docs/REST.md

 ## REST API

-There are several ways to use the REST API.
+There are several ways to interact with the REST API.

-* You can use [Swagger](https://swagger.io/) which runs here: http://127.0.0.1:8080/q/swagger-ui/
+* You can use [Swagger](https://swagger.io/) which is accessible here: http://127.0.0.1:8080/q/swagger-ui/
   ![Swagger UI](images/swagger.png "Swagger UI")

 * If you prefer to use [cURL](https://curl.se/) have a look at the commands below